gaskaj/xivelybot/README.md

 ## Sample Commands

 ### Simple Interactions
-Hi, Hello - Greeting sample
+"Hi", "Hello" - Greeting sample

-Who am I, What is my name - Personalization Demonstration
+"Who am I", "What is my name" - Personalization Demonstration

 ### SFDC Sample Interactions
 \#(Any SFDC Object Name) - This will return the Total number of (Any SFDC Object Name) in Salesforce.